 Battery gas is highly flammable.
 Battery explosions can cause severe injury or death.
-To help
+To help prevent battery explosions, keep sparks, lighted matches and open flame away from the top of battery.
+When checking battery electrolyte level, use a flashlight.

 Never check battery charge by contacting the posts with a metal object.
 Use a volt-meter or hydrometer.